elastisys/compliantkubernetes/docs/release-notes/argocd.md

 #### Added

-- Added networkpolicies for Argo CD components
+- Added NetworkPolicies for Argo CD components
 - Added support for age encrypted helm secrets
 - Added vals as a secret backend